rackspace-cookbooks/rackspace_tripwire/README.md

 `debian`, `ubuntu` and `rhel/centos 6`

 - This cookbook does not support configuring the twpol file.
 It will use a default one unless you override the template location. i.e.:
+- Currently this cookbook only supports installing tripwire.
+Setting keys and initializing tripwire is out of scope.
+- Ubuntu/Debian are explicitly configured to not set up keys via a apt preseed file

 ### cookbooks
 `rackspace_yum` to set up and install `epel` for centos/rhel